moule-group/ElPh/README.md

 ## Non Local Electron Phonon Coupling

-First step: Use visualize.py to identify the numbering of molecules, there are 3 molecules need to identify.
-The order of the numbering is shown in the figure.
+First step:  Input the number of molecules (defaults to 3) needs to be extracted, the code will generate monomer and dimer structure files.

-Second step: Prepare input files in the folder: cif file of materials; FORCE_SETS from Phonopy simulation; phonopy_disp.yaml from Phonopy simulation; scripts.
+Second step: Prepare input files in the folder: CONTCAR from vasp output and/or cif file of materials; FORCE_SETS from Phonopy simulation; phonopy_disp.yaml from Phonopy simulation.

 Third step: Run elph (provide the numbering of three monomers) to return electron phonon coupling parameter for further research.

 Note: We consider 2D plane (high mobility plane of organic semiconductors) and only pick 3 nearest neighbors in this 2D plane.
 The 3 numbering monomers will be pair A (monomer 1 and 2); pair B (monomer 1 and 3); pair C (monomer 2 and 3), pair A and pair B will be transversed pairs and pair C will be parallel pairs (the shorter lattice parameter in 2D plane).

 ```
-elph -m n1 n2 n3
+elph -w 1
 ```

 ## SVD Phonon Modes Projection